ptupitsyn/ptupitsyn.github.io/_posts/2021-10-29-Getting-Started-With-Ignite3-alpha3.md

 * Run `./ignite node start --config=examples/config/ignite-config.json my-first-node`
 * Confirm the node is started and running: `./ignite node list`

+The server is now running in the background.

 # Populate Sample Data